Preparing for your Senior Portraits

-ACNE – Don’t worry about having a few blemishes!
+Don’t worry about having a few blemishes!
 These will be removed during retouching.
-Please see below regarding severe acne.

 Remember, you still want to look like YOU in your photos.
 So if you’ve had long hair for quite some time, now might not be the time to get a short haircut if you’re not sure that you’ll love it.

-Guys – be clean shaven on the day of your session.
+Guys – consider being clean shaven on the day of your session

-NAILS – Your hands will be showing in many of your photos.
+Your hands will be showing in many of your photos.
 Be sure that if your nails are painted, the polish is not chipped.
 Please choose a neutral color.
 Same applies to toenails if you are wearing open-toed shoes.
 We might do some bare-feet shots also, so make sure your feet look their best!
-GUYS – this goes for you, too!!!
+GUYS – this goes for you, too!

 Try your clothing on in advance to be sure it fits comfortably and is flattering.
 Bend over, sit down, etc. and make sure that you don’t have skin showing where it shouldn’t be in certain positions and that you’re able to do such movements.